libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Changelog:
 **0.045c**

+• Added Ability to use Multiple Hosts with Oobabooga.

 • Improved Llama 2 Internal Prompts

 • Added Important Score to some memory types (Still a work in progress)